AnotherKamila/anotherkamila.github.com/_posts/2013-08-02-iypt2013-trip-summary.md

 !TODO a pic of us swimming in the see if such a pic exists; + maybe sth from the geopark

-{% include snippet_aside_img.html pic='P1050749-dragonfly.jpg' desc="I managed to take a picture of a dragonfly while it remained still for about half a second.
-(I'm so proud of it!)" %}
+{% assign pic = 'P1050749-dragonfly.jpg' %}{% assign desc = "I managed to take a picture of a dragonfly while it remained still for about half a second.
+(I'm so proud of it!)" %}{% include snippet_aside_img.html %}
 In the afternoon we visited a part of the [Yangmingshan National Park](http://english.ymsnp.gov.tw/index.php?option=com_content&view=featured&gp=0&Itemid=104), which was basically a post-volcanic area with a few hot steam vents and a magnificent sulfuric smell.
 It looked interesting, but I had expected to be allowed to spend a bit more time there after all the trouble of getting there.
 But at least there were dragonflies.

 On the last evening we had a farewell party, where the various teams gave cultural performances.
 Since my idea including but not limited to a [fujara](http://en.wikipedia.org/wiki/Fujara) was not accepted, we were not planning to do anything, but the singing of the Russians was met with Martin's "We can do better!" and subsequently our improvised singing of a certain Slovak folk song.
 After the party some people (actually quite a few people) decided to have a beer near the EC and IOC members' hotel, which I unexpectedly decided to join (only without the beer).
 As I learned after a while, we were apparently invited to dinner by a few random local people, which turned out to be a rather interesting experience well worth the 'last night' occasion.